Architectural model, Gloucester Street Offices, Sydney, Philip Cox / Cox Architects, New South Wales, Australia,

 It is arguable that a building containing 40,000 square metres of office space will inevitably have an overwhelming impact, both aesthetically and functionally, on a precinct comprised primarily of low-rise 1920s commercial buildings such as that between the southern end of Gloucester and Cumberland Streets, The Rocks.

 However the Rocks redevelopment progress saw the construction of several large new structures, primarily on the eastern side of the Harbour Bridge and its approaches.
-Perhaps the most striking of these is Syrius Tower, further north on Cumberland Street, a public housing apartment block completed in 1979 and designed in consultation with the Rock residents who became its first tenants.
+Perhaps the most striking of these is Syrius Tower, further north on Cumberland Street, a public housing apartment block completed in 1979 and designed in consultation with the Rocks residents who became its first tenants.

 Charles Pickett, curator Design and built environment